strengejacke/sjmisc/README.md

 * Added S3-methods `summary`, `is.na` and `mean` for labelled-class objects.

 #### Changes to functions
+* `std_beta` gets a `type` argument to compute standardized estimates following Gelman's approach by dividing estimates by two standard deviations.
+* `se` now accepts fitted linear mixed model (from lme4) to compute standard errors for joint random and fixed effects.
 * Added argument `attr.only` to `get_val_labels` (and `get_labels`) to get value labels also of factor levels, if variable has no value label attributes.
 * Argument `include.values` of `get_val_labels` (and `get_labels`) has now two options for returning includes values.
 * `get_val_labels` now supports vectors with string label attributes.